An explicit finite-memory scheme for approximating and sampling invariant measures of stochastic functional differential equations with infinite delay: Numerical segment process

 The proof is complete. \end{proof} $ \square$

-Building on Theorem \ref{th3.2}, in what follows, we show that the numerical segment process converges to the exact one of \eqref{TSFDE}.
-To do this, we introduce an auxiliary process $\{Z^{k,\D}(t)\}_{t \ge 0}$ together with its associated segment process $\{Z^{k,\Delta}_t\}_{t \ge 0}$.
-First, we estimate the error between $Z^{k,\Delta}_t$ and $X^{k,\D}_t$ (see Lemma \ref{l3.6}).
-Then, by analyzing the error between $Z^{k,\Delta}_t$ and $x^k_t$, we consequently establish the convergence between $x^k_t$ and $X^{k,\D}_t$ (see Lemma \ref{lemma3.6}).
-The auxiliary process $\{Z^{k,\D}(t)\}_{t \ge 0}$ is defined by
+Building on Theorem \ref{th3.2}, we now show that the numerical segment process converges to the exact segment process associated with \eqref{TSFDE}.
+To this end, we introduce an auxiliary process $Z^{k,\Delta}(t)$ together with the associated segment process $Z^{k,\Delta}_t$.
+First, we estimate the difference between $Z^{k,\Delta}_t$ and $X^{k,\Delta}_t$ (see Lemma \ref{l3.6}).
+Next, we analyze the error between $Z^{k,\Delta}_t$ and $x^k_t$, which in turn yields the convergence of $X^{k,\Delta}_t$ to $x^k_t$ (see Lemma \ref{lemma3.6}).